mattoverby/mcloptlib/README.md

-# fastoptlib
+# mcloptlib

 By Matt Overby
 [http://www.mattoverby.net](http://www.mattoverby.net)

-Fastoptlib is a header-only, lightweight optimization library for C++.
+mcloptlib is a header-only, lightweight optimization library for C++.
 It's really just a fork of [Patrick Wieschollek's CppOptimizationLibrary](https://github.com/PatWie/CppNumericalSolvers) with a lot of the features gutted out.

 # todo